DARPA-ASKEM/terarium-docs/docs/config-and-intervention/validate-model-configuration.md

 ### Use the notebook to validate a model configuration

 The notebook exposes structured JSON that describes the model, its configuration, and the same settings available in the Wizard.
-You can directly edit the JSON and then run it to create a new validated configuration (also represented as a structued JSON).
+You can directly edit the JSON and then run it to create a new validated configuration (also represented as a structured JSON).

 ![](../img/config-and-intervention/validate/notebook.png)